 For the Portchester Civic Society

-Proposed redevelopment by the erection of eight houses (four with two bedrooms and four with three bedrooms) following the demolition of the church and site clearance.
+Redevelopment by the erection of seven houses following the demolition of the church and site clearance.

 The Merjen Engineering site on the corner of Station Road has been granted planning consent for 17 aged persons apartments in a 2/2.5 storey building.

 The Society commented on this application with particular reference to the entry/exit point so close to the A27 roundabout.

 Work taking place demolishing the existing buildings, April / May 2017 and building the new estate.